verlok/vanilla-lazyload/README.md

 LazyLoad **doesn't hide your images from search engines**, even if you don't specify any initial `src` you your image.

-### Faster than jQuery\_lazyload

-This script is comparable to the notorious jQuery\_lazyload, but **_LazyLoad_ is 6x faster**, because LazyLoad uses only optimized, **native javascript** functions and methods, instead of jQuery.
-Your users will see the difference, even in slow devices or computers.

 ### Progressive JPEG support --> improve perceived performance

 [Progressive JPEG](http://blog.patrickmeenan.com/2013/06/progressive-jpegs-ftw.html) is an image format which is very good for perceived performance because it's rendered sooner, and refined in progressive passes. `LazyLoad` shows your images while they load, letting *progressive JPEG* do its magic.